Protect Yourself and Your Loved Ones

 - Moderate or severe illness with or without fever

 - History of Guillain-Barré Syndrome (a severe paralytic illness, also called GBS) within 6 weeks of a previous influenza vaccination.
 If you are not at risk for severe illness from influenza, flu vaccine is generally not recommended.
 Tell your doctor if you have ever had GBS.
-They will help you decide if the flu vaccine is right for you.
+He or she will help you decide if the flu vaccine is right for you.

-- NOTE: Since the 2017-2018 influenza season, ACIP has recommended the following for those with a history of egg allergy:
+- NOTE: For the 2022-2023 influenza season, ACIP recommends the following for those with a history of egg allergy:

 - Those who have experienced only hives after exposure to egg should receive any licensed and recommended influenza vaccine that is otherwise appropriate.

-- Those who report having had reactions to egg involving symptoms other than hives (such as angioedema, respiratory distress, lightheadedness, or recurrent emesis; or who required epinephrine or another emergency medical intervention) may also receive any licensed and recommended influenza vaccine but it should be administered in an inpatient or outpatient medical setting.
+- Those who report having had reactions to egg involving symptoms other than hives (such as angioedema or swelling, respiratory distress, lightheadedness, or recurrent vomiting; or who required epinephrine or another emergency medical intervention) may also receive any licensed and recommended influenza vaccine that is otherwise appropriate for their age and health status but it should be administered in an inpatient or outpatient medical setting.

 - Vaccination Recommendations for Healthcare Personnel